MostlyArmless/azul/README.md

 2. add a Settings component that will let us turn on/off the "test distribution" debug feature, and show/hide the Tile Bag and Discard Pile
 3. implement end-game scoring bonuses for rows, columns, and all-of-a-kinds
 4. add animations for the wall tiling phase and round scoring calculations

+## Technologies Used

+- React
+- TypeScript
+- Vite
+- Socket.IO for real-time multiplayer
+- Express for the server

+## License

+[Your license information]